TechStyle Fashion Group: Funding

 In 2011, TechStyle (operating under the name JustFab) received $33 million in funding from US venture capital firm Matrix Partners.
 In 2012 the company received an additional $76 million from Matrix Partners, Rho Ventures, Technology Crossover Ventures, and Intelligent Beauty and expanded its operations internationally to Canada, Germany, and the UK.

 In September 2013, TechStyle's CEOs Adam Goldenberg and Don Ressler announced that the company closed $40 million in its third round of funding to accelerate its already-fast international growth and enter new product categories.

 In August 2014, TechStyle (then called JustFab) closed an additional round of funding for $85 million which was led by Passport Special Opportunity Fund and included participation from existing investors Shining Capital, Matrix Partners, and Technology Crossover Ventures.
 The additional round of funding brought the company's total capitalization to $250 million.

-Membership
+Membership Model

-TechStyle’s Fashion Group operates a membership model — a subscription-like offering in which consumers are offered the opportunity to become members to one or more of the TechStyle brands to get discounted prices and other perks, such as exclusive clothing items.
-Member prices fluctuate across brands.
-Members of JustFab, Shoedazzle, and Fabkids pay $39.95 per month while members of Fabletics and Savage pay $49.95 per month.
+TechStyle’s Fashion Group operates a membership model, selling monthly subscriptions in which consumers received discounts and occasional free clothing items across its brands.
+Member prices fluctuate across brands, with the pricing between $40 to $50 a month.
 The registration process requires members to complete a survey regarding their fashion preferences.
 At the beginning of each month, a member can choose one of the selections, request new options, or skip the month altogether without charge.
+Unused credits are not refunded, and selections do not roll over.
 In February 2019, TechStyle reached more than 5 million members.

+Lawsuits against business model

+In 2020, Truth in Advertising filed a lawsuit against TechStyle for the company's automatic enrollment techniques.
+The company subsequently reached a settlement with California's state government for $1.2 million and agreed to make changes to the website and set aside funds to provide refunds to eligible California consumers.

+In 2025, TFG Holding Inc. agreed to a $4.8 million multistate settlement with North Carolina Attorney General Jeff Jackson and 32 other state attorneys general after multiple states sued TFG Holdings, alleging that TechStyle Fashion Group automatically enrolled consumers in its VIP programs without adequate notice.
+According to the investigations by multiple attorneys general, consumers were often enrolled in these programs without adequate knowledge or consent, that consumers did not realize these programs had recurring subscription charges, and cancellation was intentionally complicated.
+Money from the settlement will be used as restitution for affected consumers.